At some point in your life, you've probably experienced a “lightbulb” moment.

 I've found that this is especially effective for candidates coming from non-traditional backgrounds.
 The main reason those people struggle during the job search is because companies aren't willing to take a risk on someone without experience.
 By crafting a validation project, you're showing the employer that you know your stuff and you're going to excel in the role.
 Suddenly, the “traditional” qualifications don't matter as much.

-How To Craft A Validation Project That Will Get You Hired
+How To Craft A Value Validation Project That Will Get You Hired

-Now I’m going to show you how you can create a high quality project that adds massive value for the scenarios above.
-I’m also going to include some real world examples so you can see exactly how people have done this in the wild.
+In the rest of this post, I'm going to show you how you can create a high quality project that adds massive value for the scenarios above.

 Let's start at the top.